- Repondus: Instructor Quick Start Guide

 What is Respondus LockDown Browser?

-Respondus LockDown Browser is a customized browser that increases the security of online testing in Blackboard.
-When students use Respondus LockDown Browser to take a Blackboard test, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
+Respondus LockDown Browser is a customized browser that increases the security of online testing in Canvas.
+When students use Respondus LockDown Browser to take a Canvas test, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
 Tests created for use with Respondus LockDown Browser cannot be accessed with Standard browsers either.

 Respondus LockDown Browser functions much like a standard browser, but some options have been removed or work differently.
 The list below highlights some of these differences.